NicoloCavalli95horses/KMS-web-testing/content/02 Literature/papers/web vulnerabilities reviews/A Taxonomy of Web Security Vulnerabilities.md

 	- manual code reviewing that requires physical access to the application’s source code
 - [[dynamic analysis]] tools activated while running the web application
 	- various malicious input patterns are submitted into the tested web application and the output is analyzed; if errors are detected, then one or more vulnerabilities are asserted
-	- Dynamic analysis consumes a lot of time testing the application since the critical weak point is not readily located.
+	- [[dynamic analysis]] consumes a lot of time testing the application since the critical weak point is not readily located.

-Dynamic analysis is divided into a "Black" box if the source code of the web application is unknown, and a "White" box if the source code is available.
+[[dynamic analysis]] is divided into a "Black" box if the source code of the web application is unknown, and a "White" box if the source code is available.
 - hybrid mix of tools (both static and dynamic

-The taxonomy in this paper starts out by ==classifying vulnerability detection ==tools, moving into ==classifying and defining vulnerabilities and their prevalence==, their ultimate ==impacts on the business entity==, and their detection tools at different web application architectural levels.
+The [[taxonomy]] in this paper starts out by ==classifying vulnerability detection ==tools, moving into ==classifying and defining vulnerabilities and their prevalence==, their ultimate ==impacts on the business entity==, and their detection tools at different web application architectural levels.

 **Authentication vulnerability**
 Broken authentication and session management: the attacker get access to protected resources, or to valid and active session of an user, bypassing the auth process